-Notes: This table reports, for O2O transitions by different reasons for moving, the median distance moved, median percentage changes in self-reported house value conditional upon an increase or decrease in house value, the proportion of movers reporting an increase in house value, the median percentage change in income, and the median age of movers.
+Note: This table reports, for O2O transitions by different reasons for moving, the median distance moved, median percentage changes in self-reported house value conditional upon an increase or decrease in house value, the proportion of movers reporting an increase in house value, the median percentage change in income, and the median age of movers.
 Columns (1) to (4) represent the following reasons: (1) seeking change of lifestyle; (2) to be closer to friends and/or family; (3) to get a larger/better place; and (4) to get a smaller/less expensive place.

-ing as a desire "to get a larger/better place" or "to get a smaller/less expensive place".
+However, some reasons for moving can be classified without controversy.
+In the HILDA survey, 55% of households engaged in an O2O transition described their reason for moving as a desire "to get a larger/better place" or "to get a smaller/less expensive place."
 We view these reasons as consistent with size-quality transitions.
-On the other hand, 21% of households state that the main reason for moving is "seeking change of lifestyle" or "to be closer to friends and/or family".
+On the other hand, 21% of households state that the main reason for moving is "seeking change of lifestyle" or "to be closer to friends and/or family."
 We view these transitions as compatible with mismatch transitions.15 We also note that these two types of transitions differ significantly along several dimensions, as reflected in Table 2.
-In particular, households motivated to move to a "larger/better place" typically have larger increases in the self-reported house value, are younger, and move smaller distances than households where transitions are motivated "to be closer to friends and/or family" or those "seeking change of lifestyle".
+In particular, households motivated to move to a "larger/better place" typically have larger increases in the self-reported house value, are younger, and move smaller distances than households where transitions are motivated "to be closer to friends and/or family" or those "seeking change of lifestyle."

 This suggests the following approach to classify the remaining transitions.
 We first estimate a discrete-choice logit model to determine whether a transition is a size-quality or a mismatch transition using the reasons for moving that we view as uncontroversial.
 We then apply this estimated discrete-choice logit model to the remaining 24% of O2O transitions that are unclassified.
 For each unclassified transition, we use the estimated model to calculate the probability that this transition is a size-quality transition.
 We aggregate these probabilities to obtain the proportion of transitions due to size-quality reasons.
 Overall, we estimate that 72.7% of O2O transitions are due to size-quality reasons and the remaining 27.3% are due to mismatch.
-Details are in Appendix A.2.
+Details are in Appendix A.2 and Table A-1.

-Taking stock.
-We summarise the empirical facts as follows.
+Taking stock We summarize the empirical facts as follows.
 First, house prices and the burden of stamp duty have increased considerably since the early 2000s.
 Second, home ownership and household mobility have decreased over time.
 Finally, we use the reasons for moving and other characteristics associated with transitions to highlight the relative importance of size-quality versus mismatch transitions.

 15Some might argue that transitions motivated by a change in lifestyle could reflect employment or lifetime income changes and could be classified as a size-quality transition.
-We do not see large contemporaneous changes in income when people move for this reason in our sample
+We do not see large contemporaneous changes in income when people move for this reason in our sample.

-3 Model
+3. Model